Coty lifts profit forecast as luxury shoppers seek cosmetics, fragrances

 Coty raised its 2023 adjusted per-share profit expectations to between 38 cents and 39 cents, from 35 cents to 36 cents earlier.

-The company posted adjusted profit of 19 cents per share.
-Analysts on average had estimated a profit of 3 cents per share, according to Refinitiv data.

-(Reporting by Ananya Mariam Rajesh and Deborah Sophia in Bengaluru; Editing by Sriraj Kalluvila)
+(Reporting by Ananya Mariam Rajesh and Deborah Sophia in Bengaluru; Editing by Sriraj Kalluvila and Saumyadeb Chakrabarty)

 ((AnanyaMariam.Rajesh@thomsonreuters.com ; Twitter: https://twitter.com/AnanyaMariam;))